Omooyeni/Corporation-Favorita-Sales-Prediction/README.md

 Analyze the dataset to understand trends and patterns using visualiztions.
 2. Data Preprocessing
 Handle missing values.
-Engineer features from dates (e.g., day of the week, holiday flag).
+Engineer features from dates (week, month,quater and year).
 Encode categorical features.
 Scaling.
 3. Model Training
 Train and validate models using a time-series split to maintain the temporal structure of the data.
-Compare model performance based on RMSE and other relevant metrics.
+Compare model performance based on RMSE, MSE, and MAE.
 4. Model Tuning and Optimization
-Use techniques like grid search and random search to optimize hyperparameters.
+Use grid search and random search to optimize hyperparameters.
 Evaluate models on the validation set to avoid overfitting.
 5. Final Predictions
-Use the best model to make predictions for future sales.
+Use the best model (XGBoost) to make predictions for future sales.
 Compare the predicted sales against actuals for final evaluation.

 # Results and Conclusion